Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 #### Authenticate with Azure AD: Hello World

-This sample is intended to assist in authenticating with AAD via ioredis client library.
-It focuses on displaying the logic required to fetch an AAD access token and to use it as password when setting up the ioredis instance.
+This sample is intended to assist in authenticating with Azure AD via the ioredis client library.
+It focuses on displaying the logic required to fetch an Azure AD access token and to use it as the password when setting up the ioredis instance.

 Familiarity with the [ioredis](https://github.com/luin/ioredis) and [Azure Identity for JavaScript](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) client libraries is assumed.